Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP: Setup

-The variables $(J_h, \phi_h)$ correspond to the hyperbolic component of the dynamics.
-In fact, $J_h=x_1 y_1$, where $x_1, y_1$ are the unstable and stable coordinate, respectively.
-The center manifold around $L_1$ corresponds to $J_h=0$.
-The pair $(J_p, \phi_p)$ corresponds to the \textit{planar} component of the motion (thus the subscript $p$), while $(J_v, \phi_v)$ corresponds to the \textit{vertical} component (thus the subscript $v$).

-A useful reference for the derivation of such a normal form is \cite{Jorba99}.
-In~\cite{DGR16}, we performed the computation of this normal form for the spatial circular RTBP up to order $N=16$.
-We will use this computation in this paper.

-The truncated Birkhoff normal form $\mathcal{H}^{(N)}_{\textrm{trunc}}$ represents an approximation of the original Hamiltonian $H$, and therefore the invariant objects for $\mathcal{H}^{(N)}_{\textrm{trunc}}$ give approximations of the corresponding invariant objects of $H$ (throughout the paper, we will provide error bounds on the approximations of specific objects).
-In particular, we consider the center manifold $W^c(L_1)$ for the truncated Birkhoff normal $H^{(N)}_{\textrm{trunc}}$.
-This center manifold is completely foliated by $2$-dimensional tori which can be parameterized using two action-angle pairs:
+\MB{The truncated Birkhoff normal form $\mathcal{H}^{(N)}_{\textrm{trunc}}$ represents an approximation of the original Hamiltonian $H$, and therefore the invariant objects for $\mathcal{H}^{(N)}_{\textrm{trunc}}$ give approximations of the corresponding invariant objects of $H$.
+Truncating the normal form at order $N=16$ ensures that the error between the true dynamics in the NHIM and the dynamics induced by the Birkhoff normal form is within machine precision.
+See Section~\ref{subsec:NFprecision}.
+In particular, we consider the center manifold $\NHIMn$ for the truncated Birkhoff normal $H^{(N)}_{\textrm{trunc}}$, which represents an approximation of $\NHIM$.
+In the action-angle coordinates, we have that

+} \AB{is parameterized by the symplectic action-angle coordinates $(J_p,J_v,\phi_p,\phi_v)$. } \MB{ This has a symplectic structure given by the form

+} \MR{The center manifold $\NHIMn$ is foliated by a family of $2$-dimensional invariant tori obtained by fixing the values of the actions $J_p=\bar{J}_p>0$, $J_v=\bar{J}_v>0$.
+Moreover, there}\MB{The planar Lyapunov periodic orbits correspond to $J_v=0$ and $J_p>0$, the vertical Lyapunov periodic orbits to $J_p=0$ and $J_v>0$, and the libration point $L_1$ to $J_p=J_v=0$, so these coordinates are degenerate when some action $J_{p,v}=0$, as it is usual with polar coordinates. }

-By comparison, the center manifold of $L_1$ corresponding to the full Hamiltonian $H$ contains a large family of $2$-dimensional KAM invariant tori, with the gaps between tori of exponentially small size with respect to the actions $J_p,J_v$ (see~\cite{DG96} for quantitative estimates).
-Therefore, the trajectories in the central manifold for $H$ closely follow those for the truncated normal form approximation~\eqref{eq:CenterManifold}, for the times considered in this paper.
+\MR{By comparison, the center manifold $\NHIM$ corresponding to the full Hamiltonian $H$ contains a large family of $2$-dimensional KAM invariant tori, with the gaps between tori of exponentially small size with respect to the actions $J_p,J_v$ (see~\cite{DG96} for quantitative estimates).
+Therefore, the trajectories in the center manifold for $H$ closely follow those for the truncated Birkhoff normal form approximation~\eqref{eq:CenterManifold}, for the times considered in this paper.}

-The order $N=16$ of the truncated normal ensures that the error between the true dynamics in the NHIM and the dynamics of the Birkhoff Normal Form is within machine precision.
-See Remark~\ref{rem:NFprecision}.

-From now on, we only use the truncated Birkhoff normal form $\mathcal{H}^{(N)}_{\textrm{trunc}}$ as an approximation of the dynamics near $L_1$.
-That is, when we refer to $W^c(L_1)$, or to a normally hyperbolic invariant manifold (obtained by intersecting $W^c(L_1)$ to an energy level), we consider those manifolds as derived from $\mathcal{H}^{(N)}_{\textrm{trunc}}$.
-Similarly, the stable and unstable manifolds of a normally hyperbolic invariant manifold, or of its invariant tori, are computed by integrating the equations of motion with initial conditions given by $\mathcal{H}^{(N)}_{\textrm{trunc}}$.